 Abstract:

-A novel coronary knobby scoring balloon was used to investigate its dilation process under various vascular conditions using finite element analysis (FEA) and
+This study investigated a novel coronary knobby scoring balloon through finite element analysis (FEA) and